 YouTube Channel #7: Fast-Paced Math With Pop Culture Addition

 Patrick JMT’s videos are geared toward the more advanced math student, but they manage to keep lessons lighthearted and engaging.
 From diving into Math Proofs to graphing trigonometric functions, Patrick JMT’s videos are easy to follow yet go beyond what is taught in the classroom (and are relatively fast-paced).
-Bringing in examples of pop culture and current events, the channel includes videos like solving the “Two Door Puzzle” from ‘The Labyrinth’” and “Gerrymandering: Mathematically Gaming the System.”
 Host Patrick holds an MA in mathematics and has extensive experience teaching and tutoring math.
 His passion for the subject is infectious and encourages students to think on a more advanced level.
 It’s great for high schoolers who are fascinated by math and want to start working with real-world applications.

 YouTube Channel #8: Making Complex Science Accessible

 Having 20 years of experience teaching science in Montana, Bozeman Science host Paul Anderson encourages us to ponder big scientific questions and their implications.
-His videos cover topics in Anatomy and Physiology, Biology, Chemistry, Physics, and Earth and Environmental Science—making it a great supplement for a variety of high school classes.
+His videos cover topics in Anatomy, Physiology, Biology, Chemistry, Physics as well as Earth and Environmental Science—making it a great supplement for a variety of high school classes.
 Bozeman Science also has playlists dedicated to specific AP classes.
 Anderson’s teaching experience is reflected in his clear and concise explanations, as well as his videos’ creative spin on explaining complex scientific topics.
-He excels at addressing subjects taught in the classroom and applying it to the real world.
+He excels at addressing subjects taught in the classroom and applying them to the real world.